dekellum/olio/README.md

 * The _mem_ module includes a `MemHandle` supporting prioritized concurrent memory access advice (e.g. madvise (2) on unix).

-## Minimum supported rust version (MSRV)
+## Minimum supported rust version

-1.32.0
+MSRV := 1.32.0

-The project will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.
+The crate will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.

+With rustc 1.34.0+, uses (stable) `AtomicU64` and u64 for
+`olio::mem::MemAdvice` and `MemHandle` internal state on all supported platforms.

 ## License